By Jeremy Patton

 I have spent the last few weeks exploring Rock Creek Research Natural Area (RNA) and finally found one of its star attractions.

-A few acquaintances were kind enough to trust me with coordinates.
+A few acquaintances kindly trusted me with coordinates.
 They were inaccurate, but placed me in the vincinity.
 I found the arch through a process of elimination; I believed that it spanned a ravine, so I investigated every ravine within a one-mile segment of the creek, which took three attempts.
 To be fair, I made the first two attempts late in the evening after a long day of hiking.
 On the third attempt, I started fresh and early and located it within 30 minutes.

 I did not consider the failed attempts a waste of time.
-They helped me get more familiar with the area and also uncovered a few gems:
+They helped me get more familiar with the area and also uncover a few gems:

 I gasped when Rock Creek Bridge came into view, the final stronghold of a former sandstone cliff.
 It had been sculpted by water and wind like abstract art.
 I wondered how long it took to form and what made it so resilient.